Venezuelan diaspora

+The Venezuelan diaspora is estimated to be as high as 8 to 9 million people as of late 2025, out of a country of about 32 million.
+It is the largest South American diaspora in the world.

-The Venezuelan diaspora refers to Venezuelan citizens living outside Venezuela.
-In times of economic and political crisis since the 2010s, Venezuelans have often fled to other countries in the Americas and beyond to establish a more sustainable life.
+In times of economic and political crisis since the 2010s, Venezuelans have often immigrated to other countries in the Americas and beyond to establish a more sustainable life.

 History

 19th century

 In 1827, a group of Jews moved from Curaçao and settled in Coro, Venezuela.
 In 1855, rioting in the area forced the entire Jewish population, 168 individuals, back to Curaçao.
 Assimilation of Jews in Venezuela was difficult, though small communities could be found in Puerto Cabello, Villa de Cura, Carupano, Rio Chico, Maracaibo, and Barquisimeto.

 20th century

 During World War II, the Venezuelan government broke relations with the Axis powers in 1942, with many groups consisting of hundreds of German-Venezuelans leaving Venezuela to be repatriated into Nazi Germany.

 In the early 1980s, the Venezuelan government had invested much into the country's infrastructure and communications, though by the mid-1980s when Venezuela faced economic difficulties and inequality increased, some Venezuelans emigrated.
 Again, at the peak of Venezuela's socioeconomic difficulties in the late 1990s, Venezuelans began to emigrate once more, with some attempting to enter the United States legally and illegally.